 We are enormously grateful to the Llanfyllin Institute and Town Council and of course the National Garden Schemes for supporting this venture and helping us get started.
 Next to arrive is our tool shed and that will allow us to purchase tools and other things like propagators with the remaining funds from NGS.

-The biggest thanks of course to every single person who has volunteered at the garden over previous months, Tuesday mornings is the key volunteer slot and anyone is welcome.
+The biggest thanks of course to every single person who has volunteered at the garden over previous months.
+Tuesday mornings are the key volunteer slot and anyone is welcome.

 June to November have been a momentous time for our training teams here in Western Nile.
 In just 6 months we have been tasked with the challenge of introducing permaculture methods in this untamed region where refugees greatly outnumber the indigenous population.